floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 ```

 On platforms which support HighDPI rendering (e.g. Windows, macOS, iOS),
-rendering happens by default at half resolution.
-To render at full HighDPI
+rendering happens by default at half resolution if a HighDPI display is
-resolution, the the GfxSetup::HighDPI member to true:
+detected.
+To render at full HighDPI the the GfxSetup::HighDPI member to
+true:

 ```cpp
 GfxSetup setup;